MichaelZjQu/Phone-Number-Game/README.md

 - Inverted colours and positioning on buttons (red submit, green reset)
 - No instructions on the game, they are above in the README.
 - Useless loading screens
-- The 3rd stage does not render properly if you are not zoomed out lol
 - Stuff is generally very ugly
 - The stages get very hard